2 Part Course |

 • Unused allowances brought forward

-• Case study bringing in all knowledge gained from the course
+• A case study bringing in all the knowledge gained from the course

-• Using a spreadsheet to model CIR calculations to minimise the resource needed
+• Using a spreadsheet to model CIR calculations to minimise the resources needed

 • The opportunity to raise examples you have come across and discuss the CIR tax implications